- Dr Branko Sijnja RMIP Course Director

 - Dr John Hillock RMIP Assessments Co-ordinator

 RMIP Course Director Dr Branko Sijnja (right), teaching RMIP students.

 Tel 64 3 479 7098

-I have enjoyed being a general practitioner in Balclutha for 34 years and have been pleased to be able to contribute to my community through involvement with the health reforms of the early 1990s that culminated in the setting up of the community owned and operated hospital and health centre in Balclutha, Clutha Health First.
+I have enjoyed being a general practitioner in Balclutha for more than 30 years, and have been pleased to be able to contribute to my community through involvement with the health reforms of the early 1990s that culminated in the setting up of the community owned and operated hospital and health centre in Balclutha, Clutha Health First.
 This has now evolved to a fine integrated community health centre.
-I have worked in hospital practice in Palmerston North, Dannevirke, Balclutha, Perth and Bridge of Earn in Scotland.
+I have worked in hospital practice in Palmerston North, Dannevirke, Balclutha, Perth, and Bridge of Earn in Scotland.
 I have always retained an interest in rural hospital medicine and had a longer hospital job in Balclutha, initially full time and then part time since I entered general practice in 1980.

-I enjoy health governance and have been a member of the Board that manages Clutha Health First since its inception in 1998 and on the Southern District Health Board from 2004.
+I enjoy health governance and have been a member of the Board that manages Clutha Health First since its inception in 1998, and on the Southern District Health Board from 2004.
 I have been a member of the New Zealand Medical Association all my working life and am proud to be its current President.
-I have been involved in implementation panels to aspects of the health policies of both the National and Labour Coalition.
+I have been involved in implementation panels for aspects of the health policies of both the National and Labour Coalition governments.